SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-03-how-evusheld-works.md

    level.
 2. Figure 2B tells us the lifetime of these antibodies.
 It looks like the initial doses were around 1,000 - 10,000 &mu;g/ml, and declined to 500 - 1,000 &mu;g/ml after 2
    months.
-That is, absolutely monstrously effective levels were sustained for months.
+That is, _absolutely monstrously effective levels_ were sustained for months.

-Now I can begin to see that it makes sense this thing works: very high doses are tolerated, and the half-life is long enough to give 6 months of immunity.
+Now I can begin to see that it makes sense that this thing works: very high doses are well tolerated, and the half-life is long enough to give 6 months of immunity.

 ## Antibody engineering